Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Related Work

-Uncertainty and calibration have also been studied in various NLP models, from traditional structured prediction models~\cite{nguyen2015posterior}, to seq-to-seq models~\cite{ott2018analyzing, kumar2019calibration,xu2020understanding} and transformers~\cite{desai2020calibration}. \citet{xiao2019quantifying} shows that explicitly modeling the uncertainty can improve performance, and \citet{wang2020inference} proposed a label smoothing method that improves calibration for NMT.
-Our work uses multiple uncertainty estimation methods, but instead of aiming for a better uncertainty, we leverage them to produce a more accurate distribution prediction.
+Uncertainty and calibration have also been studied in various NLP models, from traditional structured prediction models~\cite{nguyen2015posterior}, to seq-to-seq models~\cite{ott2018analyzing, kumar2019calibration,xu2020understanding} and transformers~\cite{desai2020calibration}. \citet{gantt-etal-2020-natural} suggests a constructive view of NLI modeling in which the prediction is explicitly grounded on annotator identifiers, incorporating the annotator random effects. \citet{zhang2021identifying} propose an ensemble-based framework that can identify examples with high label disagreement. \citet{xiao2019quantifying} shows that explicitly modeling the uncertainty can improve performance, and \citet{wang2020inference} propose a label smoothing method that improves calibration for NMT.
+Instead of aiming for a better uncertainty, our work uses multiple uncertainty estimation methods for more accurate distribution prediction.
+Concurrently, \citet{meissner-etal-2021-embracing} explores training models directly on the multiple labels from each annotator in SNLI and MNLI, \citet{zhang2021capturing,zhang2021learning} also leverage distribution labels in the model development process and explore training methods combining the supervision signal of one-hot and distributional labels.
+In comparison, our work studies additional Bayesian estimation methods and provides a detailed discussion on why and how modeling distribution labels is beneficial for NLU, including the motivation, nuances, and evaluation standardization.